-The number and distribution of testing activities using in-water electromagnetic devices under Alternative 2 would be the same as for Alternative 1 (Table 3.0-13); therefore, impacts would be the same as for Alternative 1.
+The number and distribution of testing activities using in-water electromagnetic devices under Alternative 2 would be the same as for Alternative 1 (Tables 3.0-14 and 3.0-15); therefore, impacts would be the same as for Alternative 1.

-Pursuant to the ESA, the use of in-water electromagnetic devices during testing activities as described under Alternative 2 may affect Bermuda petrels, piping plovers, roseate terns, and red knots and would have no effect on piping plover critical habitat.
-The Navy will consult with the USFWS as required by Section 7(a)(2) of the ESA in this regard.
+Pursuant to the ESA, the use of in-water electromagnetic devices during testing activities as described under Alternative 2 would have no effect on Indiana bats, northern long-eared bats, or piping plover critical habitat; but may affect Bermuda petrels, piping plovers, roseate terns, and red knots.